SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 ### Goal

-Access the Fabric Sandbox Workspace and open the HDB Resales report.
+Access the assigned Fabric Sandbox Workspace and open the HDB Resales report.

 ### Steps